Christian Stewardship Program 2020

 November is Stewardship Month

-Our 2015 stewardship ministry theme is “The Spirituality of Stewardship”.
+Our 2020 stewardship ministry theme is “The Gift of Giving”.
 It takes Faith to trust that God will continue to provide for our needs.
 The Old Testament laid down the standard of giving a tithe (more than 10% of one’s income) back to God.
 This provides us with the true example: giving should be in proportion to our income.
 Stewards should strive to proclaim the Gospel to the world and to preserve the Church, which Jesus Christ established on Earth so that we could discover the way to salvation and eternal life.

 Orthodox Christian Stewardship is based on the teachings of the Holy Bible and the Christian experience from the beginning and through the centuries.
 The concept is simple: